 Rationale: Health centers’ are expected to raise awareness of affordable insurance options and provide eligibility and enrollment assistance to uninsured residents in their communities.
 Through outreach into their communities and “in reach” to their uninsured patients, health centers are helping consumers understand their coverage options, learn what financial help they may be eligible for, and enroll in new affordable health coverage options through the Marketplace, Medicaid and the Children’s Health Insurance Program.

 Attachments:

 Proposed Changes to UDS Tables 6B, 7, Appendix D and E

 Table 6B: Quality of Care Measures

-Reporting Period: January 1, 2016 through December 31, 2016
+Reporting Period: January 1, 2017 through December 31, 2017

-Patients by Hispanic or Latino Ethnicity